rstudio/shinyuieditor/README.md

   - if not, were there errors in the browser's javascript console?
 (Keyboard shortcut Ctrl-Shift-J on Windows, or Cmd-Option-J on Mac.)
 - Do you have any ideas about how you could see yourself or others using the editor that are not currently supported?

-ℹ️ _The editor currently is only tested in Chrome, but Safari support is coming shortly._

 ## Quick Start